 When you are trying to determine your mobility needs, it’s useful to make honest assessments of your movements and abilities.
 Are you comfortable in the starting position?
 Are you comfortable in the end position?
 Can you move with control and stability throughout the movement?
 If not, try to ascertain what is limiting you.
 Instead of overthinking which muscles are tight, what needs to be strengthened and what needs to be stretched or mobilised, ask yourself what you are trying to accomplish during specific tasks or movements and how you can improve those positions.

-Focus on your joints first, joint movement is king, it helps to lubricate the joints allowing you to achieve greater ranges of motion more easily.
+Focus on your joints first.
+Joint movement is king, it helps to lubricate the joints allowing you to achieve greater ranges of motion more easily.
 Gradually and consistently work on the elements of the shape you are trying to make.
 Slowing things down and paying attention to your position can be extremely helpful for building usable strength and motor control.

 Move regularly, if you don’t use it, you lose it.
 At the end of the day, simply moving more in a variety of ways helps to increase mobility; however, specific athletic goals require more flexibility and mobility than others.
 Adding some yoga into your routine can be very beneficial, because not only are you increasing your flexibility by holding stretches and poses, you are also creating body awareness and motor control by working with your breath.

 Make the foam roller your friend.
 While this alone won’t make you more mobile it can certainly help and is easy to do after a workout or even at home in front of the TV.
-Ask a coach for some advice on what to work on or some specific movements to add to your routine, or check out one of the resources above.
+Ask a coach or trainer for some advice on what to work on or some specific movements to add to your routine, or check out one of the resources above.
 The more tools you have in your mobility toolkit, the better you’ll be able to keep your body running like a well-oiled machine.

 Like all aspects of fitness, there is no magic pill, but a little bit of work and a lot of patience can go a long way.